iaballa/cse15l-lab-reports/week5labreport.md

 Special Investigations, U.S. General Accounting Office, 441 G.
 ```

 Similar to the first example of this option, three instances of some variation of the characters "acCOUNTing" were found, and once again, the case of the letters did not affect the output of this command.
-By using this more descriptive option, on top of how useful it already is, by using this more descriptive version of it, more people can know what you are doing when looking at your commands, as well as yourself if you decide to revisit some of your commands that you might have put into a script.
+By using this more descriptive option, on top of how useful it already is, more people can know what you are doing when looking at your commands, as well as yourself if you decide to revisit some old commands that you might have put into a script.